-In 2014, Ms. Seigle was named the Intellectual Property Litigator of the Year by the Century City Bar Association.
+In 2015, Ms. Seigle was named the Intellectual Property Litigator of the Year by the Century City Bar Association.
 In 2014, she was recognized as one of the 20 "Most Influential Women in IP Law" nationally by Law360; one of 75 "Top Intellectual Property Litigators" by the Daily Journal; and one of the "50 Women Leaders in Tech Law" by The Recorder.
-For many years, she has been named to the Southern California "Super Lawyers" list by Los Angeles Magazine and was named as one of the Top 100 Women Lawyers in California by the Daily Journal.
+For many years, Ms. Seigle has been named to the Southern California "Super Lawyers" list by Los Angeles Magazine and was named as one of the Top 100 Women Lawyers in California by the Daily Journal.

 Before arriving at Irell & Manella, Ms. Seigle clerked for Judge Diarmuid O'Scannlain in the United States Court of Appeals for the Ninth Circuit.